spences10/scottspence.com/posts/cookie-based-theme-selection-in-sveltekit-with-daisyui.md

 `theme` and if it's a valid theme.
 If it's not a valid theme then it will just return the response from the original request.

-If the user has a valid theme then it will return the response from the original request but with a `transformPageChunk` function that will replace the `data-theme` attribute with the theme from the cookie.
+If the user has a theme in the daisyUI themes array then it will return the response from the original request but with a `transformPageChunk` function that will replace the `data-theme` attribute with the theme from the cookie.

 Ok, sweet!
 So where's that `data-theme` attribute go?